-Although you dream about how your log or timber home will look when you first walk through the door, price is still an important factor for most people looking to build a custom home.
+Price is an important factor for most people looking to build a custom home.
 If you are not familiar with how the wood home industry pricing systems differ from company to company your initial interactions can be frustrating.
-You may end up with price quotes that range from $25,000 to over a million dollars.
-How do you know what your quote is for and that the price is fair?

 Traditionally, when comparing the value of constructing one home to another, prospective home builders will ask about cost per square foot.
 Although this is a good baseline comparison, the way a home’s square footage is configured can have a dramatic effect on the overall cost.
 For example, a 2,000-square-foot structure with four walls on one level and a walk-out basement might have a lower cost per area than a 2,000 square-foot two story home with a more complex foot print.
 Basement square footage is generally less expensive, and the addition of complex angles and roof lines adds to the difficulty of construction.
 In these cases it is important to look at the overall design of the homes, in addition to just the size.